aaslam12/Palloc/README.md

 - **Batch-hold pattern**: When threads hold more than ~128 live objects simultaneously, Slab's TLC overflows and falls back to mutex-protected pool operations, causing significant throughput degradation under high concurrency.
 - **LTO required for optimal performance**: Release builds must use LTO (`-flto` / `CMAKE_INTERPROCEDURAL_OPTIMIZATION`) to achieve the benchmarked numbers.
 Without LTO, static archive linking can degrade performance by 30-60% due to code layout sensitivity — the linker's dead-code elimination shifts function addresses to suboptimal icache alignment boundaries.
 - **malloc still fastest for immediate-free**: glibc's per-thread fastbins remain extremely optimized for the single-threaded alloc→immediate-free pattern.

+### Single-threaded mode

+Build with `python build.py --single-threaded` (or `-DPALLOC_SINGLE_THREADED=ON`) to eliminate all synchronization overhead.
+This replaces every `std::atomic` with a plain value and every mutex with a no-op, removing `LOCK` prefixed instructions entirely.
+Use this when each thread owns its own allocator instance (e.g., thread-pinned trading engine components).